Introduction: the inbox is infinite — the postbox isn’t

 - Hybrid: orchestrate both inside a sequence

-When to send handwritten notes (B2B use cases that actually work)
+When to send handwritten notes (business use cases that actually work)

 Below are the scenarios where handwritten notes are most likely to be incremental — meaning they create lift you wouldn’t get from email alone.